vahidhedayati/ajaxdependancyselection/README.md

 ###### refer to above notes on jquery requirements

-This is a tag that can be used over and over again to go through nested situations, you can also use the selectSeondaryNR features to interact from selectPrimary or selectSecondary, this will be final part of document
+This is a tag that can be used over and over again to go through nested situations, you can also use the selectSecondaryNR features to interact from selectPrimary or selectSecondary, this will be final part of document
 Back to g:selectSecondary example:
 ```gsp
 <g:selectSecondary id="MyCountry11" name="MyCountry11"